ordained-sun-priestess/lancer-briefings/public/pilots/REVENANT.md

 * Hails from Maseca

-* Skilled with explosives and out-out-of-mech direct assault
+* Skilled with explosives and out-of-mech direct assault

 * Mech geared towards providing protection for team mates.